 Drummond is a tiny town located in the state of Montana.
 With a population of 296 people and just one neighborhood, Drummond is the 135th largest community in Montana.
-Much of the housing stock in Drummond was built prior to World War II, making it one of the older and more historic towns in the country.
+Drummond has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Drummond is a decidedly white-collar town, with fully 92.86% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Drummond is a town of service providers, managers, and professionals.
 There are especially a lot of people living in Drummond who work in management occupations (33.33%), maintenance occupations (28.57%), and teaching (14.29%).

-Being a small town, Drummond does not have a public transit system used by locals to get to and from work.
+Drummond is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Drummond overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Drummond, 22.60% have at least a bachelor's degree.
+The education level of Drummond citizens is a little higher than the average for US cities and towns: 22.60% of adults in Drummond have at least a bachelor's degree.

 The per capita income in Drummond in 2022 was $25,649, which is low income relative to Montana and the nation.
 This equates to an annual income of $102,596 for a family of four.
 However, Drummond contains both very wealthy and poor people as well.